Castelmagno/VisualEyes/README.txt

 Datafiles:
 ==========
 Different CSV files are present.
 These files contain all the data that is visualised.
 - conflicts.csv : contains all the conflict data.
-The values of all the parameters are explained in the IMI-Codebook-1993.doc file.
+The values of all the parameters are explained in the IMI-Codebook-1993.doc file. (src: https://www.k-state.edu/polsci/intervention/index.html)
-- continent.csv : maps countries on continents
+- continent.csv : maps countries on continents (src: https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)
 - list2.csv : contains the country codes of all the countries that are present in the visaulisation.
 This file is created to avoid the overhead of an extra pre-processing step in the javascript code.
-- countrycodes.csv : Contains a mapping of the country code onto the country name.
+- countrycodes.csv : Contains a mapping of the country code onto the country name. (src: http://cow.dss.ucdavis.edu/data-sets/cow-country-codes)

 Set-up: